cmharlow/c4lMDCpres/breakout_workflows/pythonflaskmarkedupexample.md

     fast_uri = fast_uri_base.format(fid)
     return fast_uri

-#### To be entirely honest, I just know this helps with making the HTTP requests work with JSON data.
-Beyond that, beyond me.
+#### This helps the OpenRefine Service API work with JSON - both sending the JSONP service metadata back to OpenRefine when registering, as well working with JSON data from OpenRefine for querying and returned from external API post-matching for ranking.

 def jsonpify(obj):
     """